 If you exceed your GPM, you may need to upgrade your water heater with a larger model that has a higher GPM, or you could add tankless water heaters in separate areas of your home to help provide more hot water where it is needed most such as a kitchen or laundry area.

 One of the biggest issues with anything that handles water is clogged pipes.
 In the case of a water heater, clogs are normally caused by a buildup of minerals in the pipes, valves, and along the inside of the tank itself.

 This excess buildup can severely reduce the efficiency of heat and lower the quality of the hot water your water heater produces.
-If you suspect minerals or other sediment to be an issue, calling a professional plumber is the safest way to deal with this.
+If you suspect minerals or other sediment to be an issue, calling a professional plumber in Concord or beyond is the safest way to deal with this.
 The water heater will likely need to be disassembled and inspected.